spark-the-dragon/code-cookbook/authoring.md

 The naming convention of those articles should follow Pascal Case and be prepended with the number in that series they represent.

+We also prepend `0` if the number isn't two digits, this helps the site actually figure out which article comes first!

-`Introduction/3.CustomCharacters.md` is an example of the correct scheme.
+`Introduction/03.CustomCharacters.md` is an example of the correct scheme.
 With "Introduction" being the *sub-directory*

 ## Formatting